TRUTHEAR Truthear Pure

 Advice

-The Truthear Pure can be evaluated as a product that achieves actual sound quality improvements through scientifically-based design improvements.
+The TRUTHEAR Pure can be evaluated as a product that achieves actual sound quality improvements through scientifically-based design improvements.
 Particularly as Hexa’s successor, the optimization of phase characteristics in multi-driver configurations and improvements in sound quality balance are noteworthy.
-However, from a cost-performance perspective, since the company’s Zero Red provides basic acoustic performance at approximately 72% of the price, it is difficult to recommend for users who prioritize pure functionality-to-price ratio.
-Users who should choose Pure are limited to those who can find value in the sound quality sophistication and technical completeness of the 4-driver configuration and can tolerate the approximately 25 USD price difference.
-For first-time IEM purchasers, we recommend first confirming basic performance with Zero Red and considering upgrading to Pure when seeking higher-dimensional sound quality.
-While technical completeness is certainly high, in the 90 USD price range with many competing products, it falls short of claiming overwhelming superiority.
+However, from a cost-performance perspective, since the Truthear Gate provides equivalent measured performance at 17 USD, it is difficult to recommend for users who prioritize pure functionality-to-price ratio.
+Users who should choose Pure are limited to those who can find value in the sound quality sophistication and technical completeness of the 4-driver configuration and can tolerate the significant price premium.
+For first-time IEM purchasers, we recommend first confirming basic performance with Gate and considering upgrading to Pure when seeking higher-dimensional sound quality.
+While technical completeness is certainly high, the substantial cost increase over equivalent-performing alternatives limits its appeal.